Ivan-Klikovac/imperivm/README.md

 Several debug/educational options are provided, such as `--verbose-asm`, `--print-blocks`, and `--ir`.

+A number of IMPERIVM C source files can be found in the `examples` directory.

 ## Frontend
 The lexer, being the first part of the project made, was done somewhat shoddily, but it works as expected for any sane input.